 Boat trips to the nearby islands offer the opportunity to get away from the coastline and swim in deeper waters, where you’re likely to see plenty more marine life.
 To get an even better view of the underwater world, though, try training for your PADI diving license at one of the schools on the island.

-Book it: At SALA Samui Resort & Spa, stand-up paddleboards and kayaks are free to rent and there’s a kids pool and an adults-only pool – making it perfect for families and couples alike.
+Stand-up paddleboards and kayaks are free to rent and there’s a kids pool and an adults-only pool – making it perfect for families and couples alike.

 Words: Laura Millar, Lottie Gross